Standard Time Blocks and Prime Time Scheduling

 Priority classroom assignment is awarded to classes which meet in Standard Time Blocks.

 Example: A room request is made for a class to convene 11:00 - 11:50 a.m. on Monday, Wednesday, and Friday.
-This class meets in Time Block 03, so the room request will receive priority classroom assignment.
+Since MWF 11:00 - 11:50 is a Standard Time Block option, the room request will receive priority classroom assignment.

 A class which does not meet in a Standard Time Block will not be scheduled to occur during Prime Time.
 (This class will neither start nor end during Prime Time.)